7 Deadly Distractions Stopping Your Interior Design Business Growth

 Coca-Cola understands this well with their Expedition 206 campaign that has three brand ambassadors chosen by their online fans, taking a trip around the world in 365 days to spread the joy of Coca-Cola.
 These are not celebrities but regular people who have garnered the support of tens of thousands of fans and been voted on to have this adventure in promotion.
 Interestingly and suitably the top candidates all speak multiple languages and carry dual citizenship to facilitate such an endeavor.
 This means that more often these people aren’t going to be American because we don’t promote and certainly don’t require more than one language and rarely do we allow dual citizenship.

-“Sharpie Sue” who is the voice at their blog.
+Newell Rubbermaid tackles their social media outreach one brand at a time.
+With Sharpie markers for example they have “Sharpie Sue” who is the voice at their blog.
 They found that once she began blogging and inviting Sharpie experiences from around the world, the content simply flowed in.
 It has proved to be a loyal creative following and pushed the brand forward with its own unique momentum.
 (Check out the real life images here, a Lamborghini completely graffitied in Sharpie then clear coated to protect the art, and a pair of sunglasses, Sharpiefied!)

 What will you do to harness the power of social media, play inside the rules, and move your business forward?